bhargavisatpathy/wonder_ways_gem/README.md

 # WonderWays

-This is a gem to consume WonderWays api
+This is a gem to consume WonderWays api at https://github.com/bhargavisatpathy/trails

 ## Installation